tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-09-more-than-just-api-docs.md

 *  Processes for collecting feedback from beta partners

-*  Onboarding guide for contributors, training
+*  Onboarding guide for contributors, including training

 *  Monitoring and handling incoming tickets from other groups

-*  Content audit of entire site, with current list of owners and contact points
+*  Content audit of the entire site, with a current list of owners and contact points

 *  Ensuring all docs meet common guidelines, including release notes for changes, etc.

-*  Intake processes for product launches that span across field engineers, marketing, support, etc.
+*  Intake processes for product launches that span across field engineers, marketing, and support, etc.

-*  Deprecating old content and establishing correct processes
+*  Deprecation old content and establishing correct processes

-*  Defining the review process for docs that might include various levels (e.g., product team, legal, beta) prior to publication
+*  Defining the review process for docs (this might include various levels, such as doc team, product team, field engineers, legal team, and beta partners) prior to publication

 *  Defining the internal team's workflow of tickets via a Scrum or agile methodology

-*  Defining policies for when PDF is delivered
+*  Defining policies for when PDFs are delivered

 *  Establishing standards for REST API reference content such as using OpenAPI